 - Cannot allow you to drink or smoke with it on

-- You have to remove your helmet where required cameras are used to identify persons
+- You must remove your helmet where required cameras are used to identify people

 2. Modular (Flip-up) Motorcycle Helmet